 - Basic general studio supplies (e.g. acids and solvents in the print studio, etc.)

 - Assistance to any resident artists (letters of support/invitation, etc.)

 - When needed, OSA will provide information on various forms of accommodations (e.g. self-catering apartments, university residences, etc.) and will negotiate reasonable rates for the artists.

-- An exhibition in the Lee Matasi Gallery of work done during the residency.
+- An opportunity to make a presentation of the work done during the residency.

 Resident Artists will be responsible for:

 - Studio supplies (e.g. paper for printing, stone for sculpting, clay, etc.)

 - A presentation on their work to OSA students

 - 2 studio proofs from each edition (printmaking only)